This post is contributed by Burtch Works’ marketing research and consumer insights recruiting team.

 - Responsible for bringing in $1M annual revenue for the business [provide specific quota]

 Hopefully this provides some good ideas for the types of information to include on a marketing research job description on the tasks and responsibilities portion!
-In our next post, we’ll be covering qualifications and skillsets such as education, previous experience, technical skills needed, and other key characteristics to focus on.
+In our next post, we’ll be covering qualifications and skillsets such as education, previous experience, technical skills needed, and other key requirements to include.
 Stay tuned for Part 2!